dlemstra/Magick.NET/docs/CrossPlatform.md

 To create a custom build of the native library Magick.NET the `Build.Linux.sh` or the `Build.macOS.sh` file will need to be tweaked.

+## Fonts

+On Linux and macOS the `fontconfig` library is used to read fonts.
+This needs to be installed on the system or container that is running Magick.NET.
+It might also be required to run `fc-cache` to update the font cache.

 ### .NET Core

 Running Magick.NET with .NET Core on Linux requires adding the library as a package reference to the project: